Recess appointment: Judicial challenges

 However, this was widely disputed.
 The first such challenge was announced in April 2012, disputing a National Labor Relations Board ruling made following the Obama appointments.

 On January 25, 2013, in the first circuit case to rule on the validity of the January 4, 2012, appointments, Chief Judge David Sentelle, writing for a unanimous three-judge panel for the U.S. Court of Appeals for the D.C.
 Circuit, wrote "an interpretation of 'the Recess' that permits the President to decide when the Senate is in recess would demolish the checks and balances inherent in the advice-and-consent requirement, giving the President free rein to appoint his desired nominees at any time he pleases, whether that time be a weekend, lunch, or even when the Senate is in session and he is merely displeased with its inaction.
 This cannot be the law."

 Also, on March 16, 2013, the Third Circuit joined the D.C.
 Circuit and held that the March 2010 appointment of Craig Becker to the NLRB was invalid because he was not appointed between sessions.

-On June 26, 2014, in a 9–0 ruling, the United States Supreme Court validated this practice of using pro forma sessions to block the president from using the recess appointment authority.
+On June 26, 2014, in a 9–0 ruling on the case of NLRB v.
+Noel Canning, the United States Supreme Court validated this practice of using pro forma sessions to block the president from using the recess appointment authority.
 Justice Stephen Breyer wrote that the Constitution allows for the Congress itself to determine its sessions and recesses, that "the Senate is in session when it says it is", and that the President does not have the unilateral right to dictate Congressional sessions and thus make recess appointments.
 However, the decision allows the use of recess appointments during breaks within a session for vacancies that existed prior to the break.
-Justice Breyer also noted that the President could force a recess if he had enough congressional support: "The Constitution also gives the President (if he has enough allies in Congress) a way to force a recess.
+Justice Breyer also noted that the president could force a recess if he had enough congressional support: "The Constitution also gives the President (if he has enough allies in Congress) a way to force a recess.
 Art.
 II, §3 ('[I]n Case of Disagreement between [the Houses], with Respect to the Time of Adjournment, [the President] may adjourn them to such Time as he shall think proper').
-Moreover, the President and Senators engage with each other in many different ways [*28] and have a variety of methods of encouraging each other to accept their points of view.
+Moreover, the president and Senators engage with each other in many different ways [*28] and have a variety of methods of encouraging each other to accept their points of view.
 Regardless, the Recess Appointments Clause is not designed to overcome serious institutional friction.
 It simply provides a subsidiary method for appointing officials when the Senate is away during a recess."